benlue/soar/README.md

 The **options** parameter could have the following properties:

-+ **dvml**: a data view definition.
++ **vfile**: a data view definition.
 SOAR will translate a data view definition into the actual SQL command.
 This property is required.

 + **params**: the query condition.
 For exmaple, if you want to query users whose first name is "John", then **params** shoud be like {firsName: 'John'}.
 If **params** is missing, there would be no query conditions.